Daiwa House REIT Investment Corporation

 • GHG emissions from tenants’ energy use are calculated as Scope 3 figures.

-• Increase in emissions data in fiscal year ended March 2021 to fiscal year ended March 2024 is mainly due to the increase in the number of properties for which emissions data were obtained.
+• The increase in emissions data in fiscal year ended March 2021 to fiscal year ended March 2025 is mainly due to the increase in the number of properties for which emissions data were obtained.

 GHG Emissions by Category (Scope 3)